 LZ1AQ / pa0nhc wide band loop

-To be able to, you should have installed "Acrobat reader ".
+To be able to read them, you should have installed "Acrobat reader ".

 This antenna acts almost as a pure magnetic transducer.
 The input impedance of the amplifier is so low that any currents induced by electric field become very small compared to the currents induced by magnetic filed.
 This antenna does not need shield or any type of grounding.
 For vertically polarized low elevation angle signals the antenna has very sharp null.
 The directivity for the sky wave signals is not determined since their polarization is stochastic.
 The influence of nearby non-resonant conductive object is negligible.
 The differential circuit also reduces the influence of common mode currents.
 It works from height almost zero above the ground (there is almost no change in signal levels when the loop side is placed several centimeters above the ground in field environment).
 The wideband properties are excellent - from LW to upper HF even 50 MHz band can be included.
 The dynamic range obtained from on the air tests on the bands is good and no apparent non-linear distortions are found.
 The circuit is very simple, stable and cheap and there is nothing critical for adjustment.
 The antenna can be mounted outdoor and connected with FTP cable to RX and PS parts.
 The FTP cable is widely available and the associated connectors are very reliable and cheap.
 This is my favorite antenna for my city office where nothing else can survive the EMC pollution.
 The only drawback of this active antenna is its relatively higher noise floor specially for frequencies above 10 MHz which is several dB above the atmospheric noise levels for quiet rural locations at some frequencies and times of the day (for single loop 1m diam.) .
 The antenna noise floor is acceptable and suitable for all locations where the man made noise is moderate and above.
 The noise floor limit of these types of WSM loops is essential - see the Appendix section for more details.
 The noise floor can be reduced by using “fat” , parallel or parallel crossed loops especially for places where the electromagnetic noise is very low.